bdastur/notes/aws/readmev2_1.md

 * Identifies the base DNS information about the domain
 * Each zone contains a single SOA record.
 * Stores information about:
    * Name of the DNS server for that zone
    * The administrator of the zone.
    * The current version of the data file
    * Number of seconds a secondary name server should wait before checking for updates.
    * Number of seconds a secondary name server should wait before retrying failed zone transfer.
    * Max number of seconds a secondary name server can use data before it must be refreshed or expire.
    * Default TTL value for resource records in the zone.

 **A and AAAA Record:**
 * Both types of address records map a host to an IP address
 * A: map a host to IPV4 address
 * AAAA: map a host to IPV6 address
 * A stands for Address
+* use: Used for IP address lookup.
+Using an A record, a web browser is able to load a website using the domain name.
+Another use is in domain name system-based blackhole list (DNSBL).
+Here the A record is used to block main from known span sources

 **Canonical Name (CNAME):**
+* A DNS record that points a domain name (an alias) to another domain.
+In CNAME record the alias doesn't point to an IP address.
+Example subdomain ng.example.com can point to example.com using CNAME.
+Here example.com points to acutal IP addrr using an A record.
 * Defines an alias for the CNAME for your server (the domain name defined in A or AAAA record)
+* DNS protocl does not allow you to create a CNAME record for the top node of a DNS namespace, known as the zone apex.
+* use: A practical example of CNAME records is running multiple subdomains for different purposes on the same server.
+Eg: We can use ftp.example.com to serve files, and www.example.com for webpages.
+We can use CNAME record to point both subdomains to example.com.
+The main domain example.com then points to the server's IP address using an A record.
+CNAME can point to another CNAME record, however that is inefficient and can lead to slow load speeds.

+**(Route53 Alias records):**
+* This record type is only available in Route53.
+It lets you route traffic to selected AWS resources, like CF distributions, S3 buckets, LBs
+* It can also redirect queries to another record in the same Route53 hosted zone.
+* Alias records are free to create.
-* Resolves one domain to another.
+* Alias records allow you to route queries from one domain to another.
+You can also create an alias record for a zone apex.

 **Mail Exchange (MX):**
 * Define the mail servers used for a domain and ensures emails are routed